 And so, to oncology consultant Dr Sharon Armstrong; Susan, Trish and the team in PRI Oncology day Ward; Lesley at reception; Drs Matthews and Sneddon at Glover Street Practice; Mr Pitsinis the surgeon; Sarah Martin CPN and the amazing Claire from Macmillan Nurses – we are forever in your debt.And so, to oncology consultant Dr Sharon Armstrong; Susan, Trish and the team in PRI oncology day ward; Lesley at reception; Drs Matthews and Sneddon at Glover Street Practice; Mr Pitsinos the surgeon; Sarah Martin CPN and the amazing Claire from Macmillan Nurses – we are forever in your debt.

-Never a family to do things by half, my mum is currently in the Stroke Unit in PRI.
-She had a stroke in November last year and has now been with them for three and half months.
+Never a family to do things by half, after having a stroke in November 2018, my mum subsequently spent time in the Stroke Unit in PRI.

-She spent her 70th in the hospital and we were given a room to decorate and celebrate in; we take fish and chips up on a Friday; we arrive outwith visiting hours with hairdressers (thank-you too, to Alex Hone from Copperfields) to find her sitting with her hair washed and wet, ready for a smart new cut.
-And only last week, Eleanor from Mackenzie’s opticians in South Methven Street, drove up to the Stroke Unit to give her an eye test.
+She spent her 70th in the hospital and we were given a room to decorate and celebrate in; we took fish and chips up on a Friday; we arrived outwith visiting hours with hairdressers (thank-you too, to Alex Hone from Copperfields) to find her sitting with her hair washed and wet, ready for a smart new cut.
+And Eleanor from Mackenzie’s opticians in South Methven Street even drove up to the Stroke Unit to give her an eye test.

 And so, to the paramedics who arrived quickly enough to make a difference, to Bernie, Keith and the whole team in PRI Stroke Unit; Morag, Lynne and Karen in physiotherapy and OT; Dr Ross her consultant; and the ward assistants and catering team – thank you for making our worry a little less and our heartache a bit more manageable.And so, to the paramedics who arrived quickly enough to make a difference, to Bernie, Keith and the whole team in PRI Stroke Unit; Morag, Lynne and Karen in physiotherapy and OT; Dr Ross her consultant; and the ward assistants and catering team – thank you for making our worry a little less, and our heartache a bit more manageable.